pyc28/tg-msg-fwd/README.md

 # Telegram messages forwarder

 This is a simple application that you can use for forward messages from various channel and groups to your group or channel.
 You can purchase this application from me.
 The price is $35.
+Buy -> https://payhip.com/b/riwk1

 ------------